Anumodana/data_wrangle_osm/README.md

 After working with this dataset, I found that the data is incomplete such as name, address, etc. So, I've cleaned some data to make sure it's ready to be analyzed.
 However, some of data can't be automatically cleaned.
 In some default attributes, some of them are in That but some of them are in English as discuss in section 1.
 It requires more contributors to review and audit the data.
 The contributors can be tourists or people who live in Chiang Mai so that the data is more accurate.
 From the above exercises, even though this dataset is incomplete but it states that this dataset still provides the valuable data about Chiang Mai province that can be used in the real world projects, for example, we can create an application that allows users to find nearby restaurants or places in Chiang Mai.

 ## Files & Folder
-- data_wrangle_osm/lesson6 : Exercises in lesson 6
+- data_wrangle_osm/lesson6 : Exercises in lesson 6.
-- data_wrangle_osm/data_wrangler.py : Data wrangler
+- data_wrangle_osm/data_wrangler.py : Data wrangler.
-- data_wrangle_osm/analyzer.py : Data analyzer
+- data_wrangle_osm/analyzer.py : Data analyzer.
-- data_wrangle_osm/data/chiang-mai_thailand.osm.zip : Raw data
+- data_wrangle_osm/data/chiang-mai_thailand.osm.zip : Raw data.
-- data_wrangle_osm/data/chiang-mai_thailand.osm.json.zip : Cleaned data
+- data_wrangle_osm/data/chiang-mai_thailand.osm.json.zip : Cleaned data.
-- data_wrangle_osm/data/sample.osm : Sample file of chiang-mai_thailand.osm
+- data_wrangle_osm/data/sample.osm : Sample file of chiang-mai_thailand.osm.
+- OpenStreetMapProject.pdf : Documentation about this project.

 ## References
 http://docs.mongodb.org/manual/